afikmark/FinalProj/README.md

-"# FinalProj"
+# FinalProj
-The target for this project is to create a selenium + java automated test infrastructure on SauceDemo website
+##The target for this project is to create a selenium + java automated test infrastructure on SauceDemo website